junosuarez/moquire/README.md

 Use moquire to test your modules in isolation without trying to hack around `require`.

+`moquire` makes it stupid simple to intercept calls to node's favorite service locator, `require`.

+`moquire` is designed to be as similar to `require` as possible - down to the name.
+The api footprint is intentionally small.
+If you need more functionality, see [sandboxed-module](https://npmjs.org/package/sandboxed-module).

 ## install

     $ npm install moquire